bitwes/Gut/documentation/docs/Mocking-Input.md

-# Alright, I Want to Mock Input
+## Alright, I Want to Mock Input

-## Not Using GutInputSender
+### Not Using GutInputSender
 If you want to move the mouse somewhere in your tests you can use `DisplayServer.warp_mouse()` to move the mouse to a position.
+This is functionally the same as moving the mouse and what `GutInputSender` uses when `mouse_warp` is enabled.

-You can create your own `InputEvent*` instances and pass them to whatever you want or to `Input.parse_input_event()` to simulate input.
+You can create your own `InputEvent*` instances and pass them to whatever you want or pass them to `Input.parse_input_event()` to simulate input.

 `GutInputFactory` is a static class with convenience methods for creating `InputEvent*` instances which you can use however you like.

-Using `GutInputSender` does all this for you and a whole lot more, but you don't need to use it.

-## Using GutInputSender
+### Using GutInputSender
 `GutInputSender` (the newly introduced class name for `InputSender`) creates and sends `InputEvent*` instances to any number of receivers, including `Input`.
 It has utilities for scripting a list of inputs that playback in real time (similar to how you would use a tween).
-As well as methods to clear out input state when using `Input` as a receiver.
+As well as methods to reset input state when using `Input` as a receiver.

 There are two common ways to process input.
 1. Use `_input`, `_gui_input`, `_unhandled_input` to receive events and process them.